smarbal/ocrai-grader/README.md

 4. Use PaddleOCR training tool with the configuration file to start the training.

 The configuration files can be found on `./train`.
-That model is finally not included because the initial one wasn't having good results (bad generalisation) and GPU driver problems made it impossible to train it again.
+That model is finally not included because the initial one wasn't having good results (bad generalisation) and unforeseen GPU driver problems made it impossible to train it again.

 ### Results

 Results are excellent for printed characters in any kind of context.
-Handwitten text, on the other hand, is harder to get right, the context has to be very clear and the writing must not be too messy.
+Handwritten text, on the other hand, is harder to get right, the context has to be very clear and the writing must not be too messy, cursive or special.
+Performance is also great generally speaking, it gets longer when processing 3+ pages PDF's with lots of content.

 ## Spellchecking

+Since OCR will often have additions/deletions or badly recognized characters in a word, I added a spellchecker to correct those small mistakes.

-For the spellchecking I use `pyspellchecker`.
-I choose it because it is one of the fastest Python libraries to do it and it supports multiple langages (and even custom dictionnaries of words, which can be useful in the context of automatic grading).
+Therefore, I use `pyspellchecker`.
+I chose it because it is one of the fastest Python libraries to do it and it supports multiple langages (and even custom dictionnaries of words, which can be useful in the context of automatic grading).

 It uses the Levenshtein Distance algorithm to find words within a distance of 2.
 Which means it will try all different insertions, deletions, and substitutions (with a maximum of 2 operations) and compare the results to a dictionary.
 If the words exist, they are taken as candidates for the correction.
 It will then select the most frequent one amongst the ones with the smallest distance in the selected language as correction.